Per Serving: $2.60

 What is macrobiotics?

 Macrobiotics is about a balanced lifestyle.
 Of course, what you eat is important, but so is how much, when and how often.
 It is also about the rest of your life not just the eating part.
 Yin and Yang are important concepts in macrobiotics.
 For anything to exist in this world the opposite must also exist.
-We feel cold only because we know what it feels like to be hot.
+You feel cold only because you know what it feels like to be hot.
 Everything is always changing.
-Sometimes we're hot, sometimes we're cold, but always we try to create a balance between the yin and yang characteristics of everything.
+Sometimes you're hot, sometimes you're cold, but always you try to create a balance between the yin and yang characteristics of everything.
 Balance = Health.

 All foods have yin and yang qualities; some are more yin and some are more yang.
 Macrobiotic foods tend to be in the center making it easier to achieve this balance.
 If you eat a lot of meat you will create excessive heat in your body (too much yang) and you will crave cold drinks, sweets and ice cream (too much yin).
 The American diet tends to be too yang or too yin.
 The only people that should be eating a lot of meat are the Eskimos.
 They need that heat to balance the extreme cold they live in.